-- plot ratio means the ratio of the floor area of a building to an area of land within the boundaries of the lot or lots on which the building is located. - precinct means a definable area where particular planning policies, guidelines or standards apply. predominant use means the primary use of premises to which all other uses carried out on the - premises are incidental. - retail means the sale or hire of goods or services to the public. - short-term accommodation means temporary accommodation provided either continuously or from time to time with no guest accommodated for periods totalling more than 3 months in any 12 month period.
+plot ratio means the ratio of the floor area of a building to an area of land within the boundaries of the lot or lots on which the building is located.

+precinct means a definable area where particular planning policies, guidelines or standards apply.

+predominant use means the primary use of premises to which all other uses carried out on the premises are incidental.

+retail means the sale or hire of goods or services to the public.

+travel plan means a long-term management strategy designed to encourage the use of more sustainable modes of transport.
+The plan typically includes targets and actions for a new development to promote walking, cycling and the use of public transport and carpooling.

+short-term accommodation means temporary accommodation provided either continuously or from time to time with no guest accommodated for periods totalling more than 3 months in any 12 month period.